AccioCMS/docs/artisan.md

 > {note} This command works on local environment only.

 ## Backup
-Accio uses [`spatie/laravel-backup`](https://github.com/spatie/laravel-backup) to provide out-of-the-box backup functionality.
+Accio uses the [`spatie/laravel-backup`](https://github.com/spatie/laravel-backup) package to provide out-of-the-box backup functionality.

 On your `config/backup.php` , you can configure which files and databases will be backed up, where and how.